Archival Research and Literature Review

 Cultural Resource Management (CRM)

-James G. Foradas, Ph.D.
-RPA is a consulting Senior Principal Investigator in Historic and Prehistoric Archaeology.
-In addition to being qualified to develop and lead National Historic Preservation Act (NHPA) Section 106 compliance projects, as principal investigator he provides key support for our core strengths of archaeogeophysical exploration of historic archaeological sites, battlefields and cemeteries.
-Dr. Foradas’ experience also permits HAR to offer conventional services in archaeology, geology and archaeometry including but not limited to the following:
+HAR employs Senior Principal Investigators with experience in both Historic and Prehistoric Archaeology to supervise archaeological projects in the states of Indiana, Kentucky and Ohio.
+In addition to being qualified to develop and lead National Historic Preservation Act (NHPA) Section 106 compliance projects, the principal investigator provides key support for our core strengths in state-of-the-art electronic investigations of historic period archaeological sites, battlefields and pioneer cemeteries.
+HAR may also offer conventional archaeological services including but not limited to the following:

 - Phase I Archaeological Reconnaissance